-4.3.3.3 Urban transport and urban planning
+4.3.3.3 Urban Transport and Urban Planning

 Urban form impacts demand for energy (Sims et al., 2014) and other welfare related factors: a meta-analysis of 300 papers reported energy savings of 26 USD per person per year attributable to a 10% increase in urban population density (Ahlfeldt and Pietrostefani, 2017).
-Significant reductions in car use are associated with dense, pedestrianized cities and towns and medium-density transit corridors (Newman and Kenworthy, 2015; Newman et al., 2017) relative to lowdensity cities in which car dependency is high (Kenworthy and Schiller, 2018).
+Significant reductions in car use are associated with dense, pedestrianised cities and towns and medium-density transit corridors (Newman and Kenworthy, 2015; Newman et al., 2017) relative to low-density cities in which car dependency is high (Kenworthy and Schiller, 2018).
 Combined dense urban forms and new mass transit systems in Shanghai and Beijing have yielded less car use (Gao and Newman, 2018) (see Box 4.9).
-Compact cities also create the passenger density required to make public transport more financially viable (Ahlfeldt and Pietrostefani, 2017; Rode et al., 2017) and enable combinations of cleaner fuel feedstocks and urban smart grids, in which vehicles form part of the storage capacity (Oldenbroek et al., 2017).
-Similarly, the spatial organization of urban energy influenced the trajectories of urban development in cities as diverse as Hong Kong, Bengaluru and Maputo (Broto, 2017).
+Compact cities also create the passenger density required to make public transport more financially viable (Ahlfeldt and Pietrostefani, 2017; Rode et al., 2017) and enable combinations of cleaner fuel feed stocks and urban smart-grids, in which vehicles form part of the storage capacity (Oldenbroek et al., 2017).
+Similarly, the spatial organisation of urban energy influenced the trajectories of urban development in cities as diverse as Hong Kong, Bengaluru and Maputo (Broto, 2017).

-The informal settlements of middle- and low-income cities, where urban density is more typically associated with a range of water- and vector-borne health risks, may provide a notable exception to the adaptive advantages of urban density (Mitlin and Satterthwaite, 2013; Lilford et al., 2017) unless new approaches and technologies are harnessed to accelerate slum upgrading (Teferi and Newman, 2017).
+The informal settlements of middle- and low-income cities where urban density is more typically associated with a range of water- and vector-borne health risks, may provide a notable exception to the adaptive advantages of urban density (Mitlin and Satterthwaite, 2013; Lilford et al., 2017) unless new approaches and technologies are harnessed to accelerate slum upgrading (Teferi and Newman, 2017)

-Scenarios consistent with 1.5°C depend on a roughly 15% reduction in final energy use by the transport sector by 2050 relative to 2015 (Chapter 2, Figure 2.12).
-In one analysis the phasing out of fossil fuel passenger vehicle sales by 2035-2050 was identified as a benchmark for aligning with 1.5°C-consistent pathways (Kuramochi et al., 2018).
-Reducing emissions from transport has lagged the power sector (Sims et al., 2014; Creutzig et al., 2015a), but evidence since AR5 suggests that cities are urbanizing and re-urbanizing in ways that coordinate transport sector adaptation and mitigation (Colenbrander et al., 2017; Newman et al., 2017; Salvo et al., 2017; Gota et al., 2018).
-The global transport sector could reduce 4.7 GtCO3e yr-1 (4.1-5.3) by 2030.
-This is significantly more than is predicted by integrated assessment models (UNEP, 2017b).
-Such a transition depends on cities that enable modal shifts and avoided journeys and that provide incentives for uptake of improved fuel efficiency and changes in urban design that encourage walkable cities, non-motorized transport and shorter commuter distances (IEA, 2016a; Mittal et al., 2016; Zhang et al., 2016; Li and Loo, 2017).
-In at least 4 African cities, 43 Asian cities and 54 Latin American cities, transit-oriented development (TOD), has emerged as an organizing principle for urban growth and spatial planning (Colenbrander et al., 2017; Lwasa, 2017; BRTData, 2018).
-This trend is important to counter the rising demand for private cars in developing-country cities (AfDB/OECD/UNDP, 2016).
-In India, TOD has been combined with localized solar PV installations and new ways of financing rail expansion (Sharma, 2018).
+Scenarios consistent with 1.5°C pathways, depend on an almost 40% reduction in final energy use by the transport sector by 2050 (Chapter 2, Figure 2.12).
+In one analysis the phasing out of fossil fuel passenger vehicle sales by 2035-2050 was identified as a benchmark for aligning with 1.5°C-consistent pathways (Kuramochi et al., 2017).
+Reducing emissions from transport has lagged the power sector (Sims et al., 2014; Creutzig et al., 2015a) but evidence since AR5 suggests that cities are urbanising and re-urbanising in ways that co-ordinate transport sector adaptation and mitigation (Colenbrander et al., 2017; Newman et al., 2017; Salvo et al., 2017; Gota et al., 2018).
+The global transport sector could reduce 4.7GtCO2e yr-1 (4.1-5.3) by 2030.
+This is significantly more than is predicted by Integrated Assessment Models (IAMs; UNEP, 2017b).
+Such a transition depends on cities that enable modal shifts, avoided journeys, provide incentives for uptake of improved fuel efficiency and changes in urban design that encourage walkable cities, non-motorised transport and shorter commuter distances (IEA, 2016a; Mittal et al., 2016; Zhang et al., 2016; Li and Loo, 2017).
+In at least four African cities, 43 Asian cities and 54 Latin American cities, Transit Oriented Development (TOD), has emerged as an organising principle for urban growth and spatial planning (Colenbrander et al., 2017; Lwasa, 2017; BRT Data, 2018).
+This trend is important to counter the rising demand for private cars in developing country cities (OECD, 2016b).
+In India TOD has been combined with localized solar PV installations and new ways of financing rail expansion (Sharma, 2018).